Skip to content

 1. Detect changed files in the Lovable repo

-5. AI bots plan fixes, humans review & approve
+5. AI agents plan fixes, humans review & approve

 MCP Contracts: The Key Innovation

 The sync pipeline only works if both sides share a common language.
-That's where MCP (Model Context Protocol) contracts come in.
-AppHandoff extracts versioned contracts from your OpenAPI spec, DB schema, and frontend API calls — creating a single source of truth.
+That's where MCP contracts come in.
+AppHandoff extracts versioned contracts from your OpenAPI spec, DB schema, and frontend API calls — creating a single source of truth that's machine-readable and always current.
 When reality drifts from the contract, mismatches are flagged instantly and become actionable tickets.

 What This Means for Your Team